 Ever get stuck?
 That’s what happened to me.
 I worked on this quilt back when Misty Mountains was getting released, and after I finished quilting it, I lost steam on the project.
 I know, I know, I was SO close to finishing!
 I actually just this week spent some time affixing the binding on THREE quilts.
 Yes, three.
 All of them have been quilted and trimmed for MONTHS and were just sitting in my quilting studio awaiting binding.
 One of them even had the binding made.
 It was one of those things that I just kept putting off, and finally realized it just needed to get done and there was no time like the present.

 I’m really glad to finish this Misty Mountains!
 It was the first one I ever made, the one I wanted to test out my math and angles (and thank goodness it all worked!).
 I pulled from scraps so I’m not actually sure what all of the fabrics are.
 I think some of the solids are Kona and some are Moda Bella, and there’s a Cotton + Steel sprinkles in corduroy print in there.
 The rest is a mystery.
+I used my fabric swatches to come up with a similar combination for you:

 When it came time to pick a backing, I wanted to keep using what I had on hand.
 I spent a couple of days with my quilt top on the floor surrounded by possible backing options, I just didn’t know what would look the best!
 I knew my favorite was the print on the bottom left, but I also didn’t have enough of that print for a whole backing, even on this baby quilt.